 Still, there are always more to include, especially if you’re a heavy user of Twitter advertising.

-You should know by now that using Twitter as part of your social media strategy offers many business benefits, so if you need a helping hand, you can start a 14-Days free trial with Socialinsider and analyze your Twitter channel.
+You should know by now that using Twitter as part of your social media strategy offers many business benefits.